 Through a control device that you can hang with a cord around your neck, you yourself are in charge.
 People use TENS units also for certain types of chronic pain, including neck pain, not just for labor.
 Consult your healthcare professional for more information to see if this could be relevant for you.

 The TENS Unit is Easy to Use

 Most of our clients LOVE the TENS!
 Clients that used the TENS machine said it was definitely helpful.

-Some said: "I don't know what I could have done without it", another one had Prodromal labor and used it already for a few days.
-The 3rd one said: "it distracted me through every contraction".
+Some said: "I don't know what I could have done without it".
+Another one had Prodromal labor and used it already for a few days.
+The third one said: "it distracted me through every contraction".

 A Clients Feedback:

 "We ended up borrowing a TENS unit last minute while I was already in labor at the hospital.
 I’d been laboring for several hours without one, so when it arrived I could feel the difference.
 As I felt a contraction begin to rise, I turned up the intensity on the TENS, which distracted me from other sensations.
 One other bonus was that I didn’t have to use words to communicate that another contraction was coming: as I reached for the remote Doula Nathalie and my husband knew it was time for their support again.
 Having the TENS prolonged the time I was able to labor upright before getting the epidural.
 I’ll absolutely plan on having one at my next birth".